Phil Tiemeyer

 Email: tiemeyerp@ksu.edu

-My first book, Plane Queer: Labor, Sexuality, and AIDS in the History of Male Flight Attendants, examines how flight attendants in the US combated sexism and homophobia through the eight-decade expanse of the career.
+My latest book is, in some ways, a globalized sequel to my first monograph, Plane Queer: Labor, Sexuality, and AIDS in the History of Male Flight Attendants (University of California Press, 2013), which examines how flight attendants in the United States combated sexism and homophobia through the eight-decade expanse of the career.
 Focusing on men in this profession deepens understandings of how gender discrimination operates, foregrounds instances of anti-gay workplace discrimination, and highlights how advocacy for disability rights—especially involving workers with HIV/AIDS—has been central to America's civil rights legacy.
 Plane Queer won the 2015 John Boswell Prize for outstanding book in the field of LGBT history, awarded by the American Historical Association's Committee on LGBT History.

 Select Publications